Charter and Policies

 Section 2.
 Special Meetings

-Special meetings may be called by the Society's Board of Directors.
-Special meetings shall be limited to consideration of subjects listed in the official call for such meetings unless it is otherwise ordered by unanimous consent of the Society's Board of Directors present and voting.
+Special meetings may be called by the Society’s Board.
+Special meetings shall be limited to consideration of subjects listed in the official call for such meetings unless it is otherwise ordered by unanimous consent of the Society’s Board present and voting.

 Section 3.
 Notice of Meetings